My Turn (Lil Baby album): Commercial performance

 My Turn debuted at number one on the US Billboard 200 with 197,000 album-equivalent units (including just under 10,000 pure album sales) in its first week, marking Lil Baby's first US number-one album.
 Following My Turns first week of release, 12 songs off the album charted on the US Billboard Hot 100, which gave Lil Baby a career total of 47 songs on the chart, putting him at a tie with Prince and Paul McCartney.
 After logging 13 consecutive weeks in the top six, My Turn returned to number one on the Billboard 200, on the chart dated June 20, 2020.
 It stayed at the top spot for four additional weeks, topping the chart for five weeks in total.
-On February 28, 2022, My Turn was certified quadruple platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over four million units in the United States.
 My Turn was the most consumed album of 2020 in the US, with 2.632 million album-equivalent units and 40,000 physical sales.
+On February 27, 2026, My Turn was certified seven-times platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over seven million units in the United States.